auxa/Reverse-Proxy/README.md

 ## To-dos

-1. Allow https traffic pass through the server.
-2. Enable Caching.
+1. Enable Caching.
-3. Allow for dynamic blacklisting of websites.
+2. Allow for dynamic blacklisting of websites.